sjhloco/ip_auto_lab/build_fabric/README.md

   - base: From templates and base.yml creates the base configuration snippets (aaa,  logging, mgmt, ntp, etc)
   - fabric: From templates and fabric.yml creates the fabric configuration snippets (connections, OSPF, BGP)
   - services: Has per-service type tasks and templates for the services to run on top of the fabric
-    - svc_tnt: From templates and service_template.yml creates the tenant config snippets (VRF, SVI, VXLAN, VLAN)
+    - svc_tnt: From templates and services_tenant.yml creates the tenant config snippets (VRF, SVI, VXLAN, VLAN)
+    - svc_intf: From templates and services_interface.yml creates the interface config snippets (routed, access, trunk)
+-intf_cleanup: Based on interfaces used in fabric and svc_intf defaults all other interfaces
 - task_config: Assembles the config snippets into the one file and applies as a config_replace
-- pre_tasks: A validate role creates and compares *desired_state* (built from variables) against *actual_state*
+- post_tasks: A validate role creates and compares *desired_state* (built from variables) against *actual_state*
   - validate: custom_validate uses naplam_validate feed with device output to validate things not covered by naplam
     - nap_val: For elements covered by naplam_getters creates desired_state and compares against actual_state
-    - nap_val: For elements not covered by naplam_getters creates desired_state and compares against actual_state
+    - cus_val: For elements not covered by naplam_getters creates desired_state and compares against actual_state

 ## Directory Structure